MicrosoftDocs/dynamics365smb-docs/financials/fa-setup.md

 The table below has links to more information.
 After you set those things up, you can start various activities.
 For more information, see [Fixed Assets](fa-manage.md).

+> [!NOTE]
-**Note**: You can record fixed asset transactions in the **Fixed Asset G/L Journal** or **Fixed Asset Journal** windows, depending on whether the transactions are for financial reporting or for internal management.
+>   You can record fixed asset transactions in the **Fixed Asset G/L Journal** or **Fixed Asset Journal** windows, depending on whether the transactions are for financial reporting or for internal management.
 Help for Fixed Assets only describes how to use the **Fixed Asset G/L Journal** window.

 When you enable a fixed asset activity in the **G/L Integration** section in the **Depreciation Book Card** window, the **Fixed Asset G/L Journal** window is used to post transactions for the activity.